 We oversee a variety of services to support the ongoing safe and efficient operations of the port.
 These might include tasks like managing water and waste, coordinating dredging or maintaining the tug harbour, among other responsibilities.

 We also support operations at the port through the provision of pilotage services.

-We demonstrate our commitment to the Hay Point community by supporting local organisations and events, such as Sarina Beach Coconut Festival and swimming lessons at Alligator Creek State School.
+We demonstrate our commitment to the Hay Point community by supporting local organisations and events through our Sponsorships and Donations Program.

-Moreover, the Hay Point Community Reference Group (CRG) provides a forum for locals to discuss topics relevant to operations, development and planning activities within the Port of Hay Point.
+The Port of Hay Point Community Reference Group (CRG) provides a community engagement forum for locals to discuss topics relevant to operations, development and planning activities within the port.